github/codeql/java/codeql-java-workshop-sqlinjection.md

  - [What's next](#whatsnext)

 ## Problem statement <a id="problemstatement"></a>
-In this workshop, we will write a query to find a SQL injection vulnerabilities (CWE-089) in a database built from the Security Shephard repository maintained by OWASP.
+In this workshop, we will be using CodeQL to find SQL injection vulnerabilities (CWE-089) in a database built from the Security Shephard solution maintained by OWASP.
 This repository is generally used for training and education purposes.
-We will be looking at client side injection in an Android application.
+This repository consists of many small applications.
+We will be analysiing client side injection in an Android application.
 The vulnerability arises from an Android Activity that takes in user input values via multiple fields.
 It reads these fields via the activity and passes them into the `login` method.
 This method opens a SQLite database on the users device and it constructs a query using string concatenation which it then passes to the `rawQuery` method that eventually gets executed on the databate.
 There is no sanitization so there exists a potential SQL injection vulnerability inside this applicatiion.

 **Source**